Our Essential Services

 - Their work activity is carried out in Italian territory.

 There are three ways you can be self-employed in Italy, and the requirements on the type of taxes that apply to each may differ:

 - Self-employed (lavoro autonomo or lavoro in proprio)

 - Freelancer (lavoro indipendente or libero professionista)

 - Sole trader (commerciante in proprio, imprenditore or ditta individuale)

 In general, self-employed workers who are considered residents for the purpose of taxation must pay taxes on their income and file a tax return annually.
-The tax rates that apply to self-employed workers, both freelancers and sole traders, are the same as for employees.
+The tax rates that apply to self-employed workers, both freelancers and sole traders, are the same as for employees (mentioned above).

 If you open a limited liability company, you pay corporate tax as well.
 Corporate tax includes rates for the IRES and IRAP, which can vary from region to region.

 These taxes do not include social security contributions, which you must pay as well.
 We cover all you need to know about social security in the working section of this guide.